Installing

 Install in a Python project

-We assume you’ve already created a Python project that has a pyproject.toml file.
-If not, review uv’s guide on making projects.
+We assume you’ve already created a Python project with a pyproject.toml file.
+If not, review uv’s projects guide.

 Terminal